Samuel Hopkins Adams: Career

 From 1891 to 1900, he was a reporter for the New York Sun where his career began, and then joined McClure's Magazine, where he gained a reputation as a muckraker for his articles on the conditions of public health in the United States.
 In 1904, Adams became an editorial staffer with McClure's Magazine working with Lincoln Steffens, Ida Tarbell, and Ray Stannard Baker.
 Adams considered himself a freelance writer and used his writings to support himself.
 In 1905, Adams was hired by Collier's to prepare articles on patent medicines.
 In a series of 11 articles he wrote for the magazine in 1905, "The Great American Fraud", Adams exposed many of the false claims made about patent medicines, pointing out that in some cases these medicines were damaging the health of the people using them.
 The series had a huge impact and led to the passage of the Pure Food and Drug Act of 1906.
 In 1911, the Supreme Court ruled that the prohibition of falsifications referred only to the ingredients of the medicine.
 This meant that companies were again free to make false claims about their products.
 Adams returned to the attack, and in another series of articles in Collier's Weekly, Adams exposed the misleading advertising that companies were using to sell their products.
 Linking his knowledge of newspapers with patent medicines, he wrote The Clarion (1914), which was critical of newspaper advertising practices and led to a series of consumer-protection articles in the New York Tribune.
 His service during World War I for the Committee on Public Information led to Common Cause (1919), a novel on a newspaper's battle against pro-Germans in Wisconsin.

 Literary works

 Adams was a prolific writer, who wrote fiction as well.
-"Night Bus" (1933), one of Adams's many magazine stories, became the basis for the 1934 film It Happened One Night.
-Adams's first solo novel was in 1908, Flying Death, which added to his mystery collection.
-His best-known novel, Revelry (1926), based on the scandals of the Harding administration, was later followed by Incredible Era (1939), a biography of Harding.
+“Night Bus” (1933), one of his many magazine stories, became the basis for the 1934 film ‘’It Happened One Night‘’.
+Adams’ first solo novel was in 1908, ‘’Flying Death’’, which added to his mystery collection.
+His best-known novel, ‘’Revelry’’ (1926), based on the scandals of the Warren G. Harding administration, was later followed by ‘’Incredible Era’’ (1939), a biography of Harding.